tsedio/tsed/docs/getting-started/README.md

 It uses [Express.js](https://expressjs.com/) HTTP server frameworks by default, but it's also possible to use [Koa.js](https://koajs.com) as well.

-Ts.ED provides a level of abstraction above theses common Node.js framework (Express/Koa) with the [Platform API](/docs/platform-api.md) but also exposes their APIs directly for the developer.
-This gives developers the freedom to use the myriad of third-party node modules which are available for the underlying platform.
+Ts.ED provides a level of abstraction above these common Node.js frameworks (Express/Koa) with the [Platform API](/docs/platform-api.md) but also exposes their APIs directly for the developer.
+It gives developers the freedom to use the myriad of third-party node modules which are available for the underlying platform.

 ## Philosophy